-GOP To Make Media-Bashing a Big Thing in 2018
+GOP to Make Media-Bashing a Big Thing in 2018

 The hope, say these officials, is to convince Trump die-hards that these mid-term races are as much a referendum on the media as they are on President Trump.
 That means embracing conflict with local and national journalists, taking them on to show Republicans voters that they, just like the president, are battling a biased press corps out to destroy them.

 The strategy makes some cold political sense.
-Base mobilization is really the only effective defense an incumbent White House party can pursue in midterms, where the relatively few swing voters usually tilt towards the “out party” unless the president is very popular.
+Base mobilization is really the only effective defense an incumbent White House party can pursue in midterms, where the relatively few swing voters usually tilt toward the “out party” unless the president is very popular.
 And attacking the media has the dual value of reminding “the base” of an old conservative punching bag while neutralizing any inconvenient media reporting or analysis that undermines the GOP.
 And as a bonus, it may also intimidate members of the Fourth Estate into more favorable coverage of the GOP.

 “Hillary Clinton is not on the ballot so you have to have something else to run against,” said Charlie Sykes, a former conservative talk radio host from Wisconsin who has been openly critical of Trump.
 “And the media is perfect.”